homestar92/ring-lardner-transcriptions/The Last Night.md

 “Yes, you do,” said the voice.
 “Anyway, I’m coming up.”

-“Well; don’t stay long,” said Mr. Arnold.
+“Well, don’t stay long,” said Mr. Arnold.

 A few moments later he admitted the young man of the Red Duck.